emelynyrivas/US-STATE-QUIZ/README.md

 ????

 ## How to Use this Project
 - You answer the questions, and at the end you click the "submit" button.
-You will then be shown a gif based on your results.
+You will then be shown a gif + message based on your results.
-- Warning, if you do not complete the quiz but decide to click the submit button anyway, you will recieve a gif only based on the questions you answered.
+- Warning, if you do not complete the quiz but decide to click the submit button anyway, you will recieve a gif + message only based on the questions you answered.

 ## How to contribute
 1. Submit pull requets with comprehensive description of changes.